customer-service

 The first operational mistake new route owners make is creating separate customer records for each property.
 In Skimmer, Pool Service Pro, or whatever software you use, set up a parent account for the client and link each property as a sub-location.
 This way invoices roll up, payment history stays unified, and when the client texts you "the Mission Royale pool is cloudy," you don't waste 90 seconds figuring out which account that is.

-If you're shopping for an established book of business, this is one of the first things to audit.
+If you're shopping for a book of business, this is one of the first things to audit.
 When evaluating Arizona pool routes for sale, ask the seller how many of the stops belong to repeat owners with multiple properties.
 Routes with 15-20% multi-home clients are significantly more defensible because those relationships are stickier and the revenue per customer is higher.

 Cluster the Stops or Lose the Money